 One of the most significant aspects in the theory of Euclidean buildings is the fact that one may associate in a canonical manner a Euclidean building $\mathcal{B}(G_{/F})$ to a reductive algebraic group $G$ defined over a non-archimedean valuated field $F$.
 Furthermore $\mathcal{B}(G_{/F})$ admits a natural, strictly transitive action of $G(F)$.
 The existence of such Euclidean buildings was first observed in the pioneering work of Iwahori and Matsumoto \cite{IM} for Chevalley groups (which are in particular split, semisimple and simply connected algebraic groups) defined over $\mathfrak{p}$\nobreakdash-adic fields.\footnote{More precisely, Iwahori and Matsumoto have constructed a (generalised) BN pair with respect to the {\em Iwahori subgroup} $B$ of a $\mathfrak{p}$-adic Chevalley group in \cite[Proposition~2.2, Theorem~2.22]{IM}.
 Although they have never mentioned buildings in \cite{IM}, it is well known that one may associate buildings to such BN-pairs in a canonical way; see \cite[Theorem~6.56]{AB} for example.} Then Bruhat and Tits established construction of such Euclidean buildings in \cite{BT1,BT2} for general reductive algebraic groups.
-The Euclidean building $\mathcal{B}(G_{/F})$ attached to $G_{/F}$ is therefore called the {\em Bruhat-Tits building} associated to $G_{/F}$.
+The Euclidean building $\mathcal{B}(G_{/F})$ attached to $G_{/F}$ is therefore called the {\em Bruhat--Tits building} associated to $G_{/F}$.

-Bruhat and Tits's construction of $\mathcal{B}(G_{/F})$ utilising ``valuated root data'' is rather abstract and complicated, but limiting ourselves to the Bruhat-Tits building $\mathcal{B}(G_{/F})$ associated to the {\em special linear group} $G=SL(n)$ defined over a discrete valuation field (which is a $\mathfrak{p}$-adic Chevalley group and thus has been already dealt with by Iwahori and Matsumoto in \cite{IM}), we may explicitly describe the combinatorial structure of $\mathcal{B}(G_{/F})$ and the effect of the action of $G(F)$ on $\mathcal{B}(G_{/F})$ without introducing any root datum.
-We propose in this subsection a combinatorial description of the Bruhat-Tits building $\mathcal{B}(SL(n)_{/F})$ associated to the special linear group $SL(n)_{/F}$, mainly following \cite[Chapter~19]{Garrett}.
-We shall only utilise the Bruhat-Tits buildings $\mathcal{B}(SL(n)_{/F})$ associated to the special linear groups in our later applications.
+Bruhat and Tits's construction of $\mathcal{B}(G_{/F})$ utilising ``valuated root data'' is rather abstract and complicated, but limiting ourselves to the Bruhat--Tits building $\mathcal{B}(G_{/F})$ associated to the {\em special linear group} $G=\mathrm{SL}(n)$ defined over a discrete valuation field (which is a $\mathfrak{p}$-adic Chevalley group and thus has been already dealt with by Iwahori and Matsumoto in \cite{IM}), we may explicitly describe the combinatorial structure of $\mathcal{B}(G_{/F})$ and the effect of the action of $G(F)$ on $\mathcal{B}(G_{/F})$ without introducing any root datum.
+We propose in this subsection a combinatorial description of the Bruhat--Tits building $\mathcal{B}(\mathrm{SL}(n)_{/F})$ associated to the special linear group $\mathrm{SL}(n)_{/F}$, mainly following \cite[Chapter~19]{Garrett}.
+We shall only utilise the Bruhat--Tits buildings $\mathcal{B}(\mathrm{SL}(n)_{/F})$ associated to the special linear groups in our later applications.

 Let $F$ be a field equipped with a (normalised) discrete valuation $w \colon F^\times \rightarrow \mathbb{Z}$.
 We do not require that the base field $F$ is complete with respect to the multiplicative valuation $\lvert\cdot\rvert_w$ associated to $w$ (indeed we shall later apply results of this subsection to a case where the base field is not complete).
 We denote the valuation ring of $F$ with respect to $w$ by $\mathcal{O}_w$.
 We fix a uniformiser $\varpi_w$ of the discrete valuation field $(F, w)$; in other words, we choose and fix a generator $\varpi_w$ of the maximal ideal of $\mathcal{O}_w$ (which is known to be a principal ideal due to basic facts of valuation theory).